evrimfer/botany563/project-log.md

 uS17: P0AG63\
 uS19: P0A7U3\

-2. Using these accession numbers, homohomologous protein sequences were searched in BLASTp (web-service), non-redundant (nr) sequence database.\
+2. Using these accession numbers, homologous protein sequences were searched in BLASTp (web-service), non-redundant (nr) sequence database.\
 With default paremeters (evalue threshold=0.05, BLOSUM62 matrix)

 3. First, the homologous proteins of uS2 (ribosomal small subunit S2 protein) searhed in BLASTp for different bacterial phyla, archaea and eukaryote;